This is a guest post by Amber Bradshaw of the Coastal Homestead.

 Hurricane Prep #23 – Life Jackets

 Have you ever watched the news and seen the people standing on the roofs waving for rescue?
-Well, I hope that’s not us, but if it is and you see me on the news, I will be wearing an orange life vest.
+Well, I hope that’s not us, but if it is and you see me on the news, I will be wearing an life vest.
 I might be waiting for a helicopter, but I won’t be drowning!
+Also consider a small jon or punt or inflatable boat.

 Hurricane Prep #24 – Bathe